 Adding servers for monitoring

-Once you've installed SQL Monitor and created the Administrator login password (see Starting up SQL Monitor for the first time), you can start to add the SQL Servers you want to monitor.
+Once you've installed SQL Monitor and created the Administrator login password (see Using SQL Monitor for the first time), you can start to add the SQL Servers you want to monitor.
 See Supported platforms for a list of supported servers.

 If you're adding standalone Windows machines, in the same domain as the Base Monitor, you'll just need to know the domain-qualified name of the machine, and the credentials you want the Base Monitor to use to connect.